jordanstidham/PORTFOLIO/README.md

 # portfolio
-My virtual portfolio showcasing my capabilities.
+A virtual portfolio I created to showcase my capabilities.